Elios-FPT/EliosAIService/tests/bot/CONFIG_README.md

 ### Configuration Not Applied

 If changes don't seem to apply:
-1. Verify you're using `--config` flag correctly
+1. Check that command-line args don't override your config
-2. Check that command-line args don't override your config
+2. Ensure config file is valid YAML
-3. Ensure config file is valid YAML
+3. Check logs for config loading messages
-4. Check logs for config loading messages
+4. Verify `bot_config.yaml` is in the correct location

 ## Migration from Hardcoded Values